mabdn/score-function-dfs/README.md

   </a>
 </p>

 The `middleline_pkg` is the package I implemented to realize my algorithm.
-It is responsible for the calculation and planning of the middleline trajectory for the autonomous vehicle.
+It is responsible for the calculation and planning of the middle line trajectory for the autonomous vehicle.
 The package is built around several key concepts and files, which are explained below.

 ### `DepthFirstSearchTemplate`